 Family Caregivers in Arizona can get paid to provide home care services for their loved ones.
 The Arizona Long Term Care System (ALTCS) covers the cost of home care services for eligible Arizonans.
-In this article, we will explain who is eligible, how to enroll, required caregiver training and documentation, caregiver pay rate, and more.
+In this article, we explain who is eligible for ALTCS and how to enroll in ALTCS.
+We also discuss how to become a certified caregiver for a family member – outlining required caregiver training and documentation.
+Additionally, we discuss how much family members get paid for caregiving, and more.

-Please note that this article focuses on elderly and disabled consumers and does not address consumers with developmental disabilities.
+Please note that this article focuses on how to become a paid caregiver for a family member that is elderly or disabled.
+It does not address how to get paid by the state for taking care of a family member with developmental disabilities.
 Rules and processes may differ for consumers with developmental disabilities.

 Please Complete the Following Form to Get a Pay Quote for a Family Caregiver: